Introduction

 Eric

-• The Embolus Retriever with Interlinked Cages (ERIC) is one of the newest devices
+• The Embolus Retriever with Interlinked Cages (ERIC) is one of the latest devices

 • it has several architectural features designed to enhance its ability to retrieve clots and prevent distal embolization